avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-stm32-u5/QUICKSTART.md

   * Select the 64-bit version
   * Install to the default directory "C:\Program Files\\" (The config uses some .bat files which reference this location.)
-* A serial console application, such as [Tera Term](https://ttssh2.osdn.jp/index.html.en), or a browser application like [Google Chrome Labs Serial Terminal](https://googlechromelabs.github.io/serial-terminal/) is required for the next steps.
- Configure settings per the screenshot below:
+* A serial console application, such as [Tera Term](https://ttssh2.osdn.jp/index.html.en), or a browser application like [Google Chrome Labs Serial Terminal](https://googlechromelabs.github.io/serial-terminal/) configured per the screenshot below:

 ![Tera Term Serial Settings](media/teraterm-settings.png "Tera Term Serial Settings")